Members of the Korean Royal Family

 Immediately after his death on September 8, 1938, he was elevated to the 3rd level of the Japanese court rank system 位階, but I am unsure if it was a Senior 正三位 or Junior 従三位 3rd Rank.
 In October of the same year, his grandson Yi Byeong-ok (李丙玉) inherited his title of Baron.
 He is listed as one of 353 Korean people of merit in the “Chosŏn Merit List” compiled by the Japanese Government General in 1935.
 He is found in both the list of 708 pro-Japanese people published in 2002 and the list of people scheduled to be included in the pro-Japanese biographical dictionary of the Institute for Korean Studies published in 2008.
 Not only that, but he is also included in the list of 195 people who committed pro-Japanese and anti-national activities published by the Republic of Korea’s Commission on Investigation of Pro-Japanese and Anti-National Acts in 2007.

 Some sources say that he received an Order of Taeguk, 3rd Class in 1900, but the listing that I have says it was a 2nd Class.
 However, I went to the “Annals of Kojong” and on the entry for March 23, 1900 (37th year of King Kojong’s reign, April 22 in the solar calendar), I found: “… Yi Yun-yong, Minister of Uijeongbu, worked hard early on to watch the military training of neighboring countries.
 Everyone was there, so give special congratulations to the 3rd place winners.
-Bestow the Taeguk Medal to all of the above-mentioned people…”.
+Bestow the Taeguk Medal to all the above-mentioned people…”.
 According to this, he did receive an Order of Taeguk, 3rd Class on Apr.
 22, 1900.
 He also received two separate Orders of Taeguk, 2nd Class 太極正章二等 (태극정장이등) on Oct.
 25, 1904, and on Oct.
 11, 1907.
 He was awarded the Order of the Eight Trigrams, 1st Class 八卦正章一等 (팔괘정장일등) on June 23, 1906, and the Order of the Plum Blossoms 李花大綬正章 (이화대수정장) on Feb.
-14, 1908.21
+14, 1908.32

 Cho Tong-yun 조동윤 (趙東潤 1871–1923)

 Cho Tong-yun was a general of the Imperial Korean Army and later the Imperial Japanese Army.
 He was one of the Korean collaborators with Imperial Japan.
 In 1899, Cho was promoted to Lieutenant General in the Korean army.
 On July 8, 1904, he received the 2nd Class of the Order of Taeguk.
-Cho became headmaster of the Military Academy of the Korean Empire and in Nov.
+Cho became headmaster of the Military Academy of the Korean Empire, and in Nov.
 1903, Chief of the Military Court.
 In 1905, Cho visited the Japanese Ministry of the Army and on August 17, 1905, he received the 1st class of Order of the Sacred Treasure.
 On Sept.
 9, 1907, he received another 2nd Class of the Order of Taeguk.
 Later that month, on Sept.
 28, 1907, Cho received the 1st class of Order of the Taegeuk.
 In 1907, Cho helped with the Japanese Crown Prince’s visit to Korea (Oct.
-16-20, 1907) for which he received the 1st class of Order of the Rising Sun on Feb.
+16-20, 1907) for which he received the 1st class of the Order of the Rising Sun on Feb.
 26, 1908.
 From April 1908, Cho stayed in Tokyo.
 After the annexation of Korea in 1910, Cho became a Lieutenant General of Imperial Japanese Army.
-He was ennobled as a baron and on Jan.
+He was ennobled as a Baron and on Jan.
 13, 1911, Cho received a 25,000 (Korean) Yen Bond from the Japanese Government.
 Cho participated in the Nov.
 10, 1915, coronation of Emperor Taishō as a representative of Korean-Japanese nobles.
 He helped with King Kojong’s funeral procession after his death on Jan.
 21, 1919.
 He also assisted in the wedding of Yi Un in Tokyo on April 28, 1920.
 Cho died on 21 May 1923.
 His son inherited his title of baron.

 Yi Geun-ho 이근호 (李根澔; 1861 – 1923)

 Yi Geun-ho was an Imperial Korean Army officer, official of the Korean Empire and after the Annexation of Korea, a member Chosŏn Nobility (華族, Lit.
 “Magnificent/Exalted lineage”).
-He was a pro-Japanese politicians in the Korean Empire before its decline.
+He was a pro-Japanese politician in the Korean Empire before its decline.

-In 1907 when the Japanese Crown Prince visited Korea, Yi Geun-ho participated with the New Society 신사회, a Pro Japanese organization, that welcomed the Crown Prince.
+In 1907, when the Japanese Crown Prince visited Korea, Yi Geun-ho participated with the New Society 신사회, a Pro Japanese organization, that welcomed the Crown Prince.
 Because of the Japan–Korea Treaty of 1907, a furious public burned down his house.
 After the annexation of Korea, Yi received the title of Baron from the Japanese government and upon his death his title was inherited by his son, Yi Dong-hun.
 On January 13, 1911, he received a 25,000 (Korean) Yen Bond from the Japanese government.
-He received the Order of the Eight Trigrams, 2nd Class on April 10, 1906 and an Order of the Eight Trigrams, 1st Class on Sept.
+He received the Order of the Eight Trigrams, 2nd Class on April 10, 1906, and an Order of the Eight Trigrams, 1st Class on Sept.
 4, 1906.

-His name was included in the list of 708 pro-Japanese collaborators 친일파 708인 명단published in 2002 and in the Biographical Dictionary of Pro-Japanese and Anti-national Actors 친일반민족행위자들 관한 인명사전 published by the National Research Institute 민족문제연구소 on Nov.
+His name was included in the list of 708 pro-Japanese collaborators 친일파 708 published in 2002 and in the Biographical Dictionary of Pro-Japanese and Anti-national Actors 친일반민족행위자들 관한 인명사전 published by the National Research Institute 민족문제연구소 on Nov.
 8, 2009.
 The dictionary contains biographical sketches on 4,776 individuals.

 Yi Jong-geon 이종건 (李鍾健; 1843–1930)